 I always buy a disposable pan at the grocery store when picking up my turkey and other supplies.

-I will place it on a cookie sheet for extra support in the oven.
+Use a cookie sheet for extra support in the oven.
 After all, nobody wants to have to clean up their oven in addition to all the other dishes that need to be cleaned up.

 Don’t forget your thermometer!
 Check to make sure the turkey is cooked through to 165 degrees F.